LuisMontejo/TargetPSD/README.md

 # TargetPSD
-This module contains the Python functions required to generate strong motion duration dependent target PSD function compatible with a design/target response spectrum.
+This module contains the Python functions required to generate strong motion duration dependent target PSD functions compatible with a design/target response spectrum.